 Tamo cannot be strictly defined as a museum, but rather as a mosaic stronghold.
 It represents a fascinating journey through this ancient art, that allows visitors to admire, discover, understand, experiment and literally live the whole adventure of mosaic.

 TAMO.
 Mosaics between Hell and Heaven (Mosaici tra Inferno e Paradiso) is a new section of works dedicated to the poet Dante Alighieri opened in 2012.
-It was commissioned by the Municipality of Ravenna to great 20th Century Italian artists for the celebrations of the 8th centenary of Dante’s birth and consists of 21 precious, some of them large-size panels made on cartoon by Italian artists such as Purificato, Cantatore, Gentilini, Mattioli, Ruffini, Morigi Berti, Sassu and Saetti, and transformed into mosaic by artists and artisans from Ravenna, such as Libera Musiani, Giuseppe Salietti, Santo Spartà, Sergio Cicognani and Renato Signorini.
+It was commissioned by the Municipality of Ravenna to great 20th-Century Italian artists for the celebrations of the 7th centenary of Dante’s birth.
+The collection consists of 21 precious panels, some of whom large-size, made on cartoon by Italian artists such as Purificato, Cantatore, Gentilini, Mattioli, Ruffini, Morigi Berti, Sassu and Saetti, and then transformed into mosaic by artists and artisans from Ravenna, such as Libera Musiani, Giuseppe Salietti, Santo Spartà, Sergio Cicognani and Renato Signorini.

-Free admission: children (under 6 years old); journalists; disabled people; RavennAntica Friends, Italian tour guides; group leaders; Mibact members; Romagna Visit Card.
+Free admission: children (under 6 years old); journalists; disabled people; RavennAntica Friends, Italian tour guides; group leaders; Mibac members; Romagna Visit Card.